Type system¶

 current should be bound to a given size or a compile error is generated.

-The constrained does not need to be specifed.
+The constraint does not need to be specified.
 In this case, the hardware will use whatever current value is found.
 This allows to write code that adjust to the needed number of integer bits.

 val = 300 // error: '300' overflows the maximum allowed value of 'val'